-This move made sense because it put TVIX’s price in a range comparable with its main competitor ProShares’ UVXY and it reduced transaction costs by making the bid /ask spread as a percentage of the price smaller (when TVIX is trading around $1 the one cent minimum spread TVIX’s bid / ask spread is effectively a 1% transaction charge).
+This split will reduce transaction costs by making the bid /ask spread as a percentage of the price smaller (when TVIX is trading around $4 the one cent minimum spread TVIX’s bid / ask spread is effectively a 0.25% transaction charge).
 It will also likely make TVIX easier to short—a popular activity with any long volatility fund.
 For information about shorting long volatility funds see “Is Shorting TVIX the Perfect Trade.”

-Lacking major volatility spikes the 2X leveraged short term volatility ETPs like VelocityShares’ TVIX and ProShares’ UVXY need to reverse split at least every year to keep their products in a reasonable trading range.
-Without market panics these 2X long funds tend to be ravaged by contango at the rate of around 90% per year.
-In the past Credit Suisse has allowed TVIX to drop below $1 before implementing reverse splits, but now I suspect that threshold has been raised to around $10 / share.
+Lacking major volatility spikes the 2X leveraged short term volatility ETPs like VelocityShares’ TVIX need to reverse split at least every year to keep their products in a reasonable trading range.
+Without market panics, 2X long funds tend to be ravaged by contango at the rate of around 90% per year.
+In the past Credit Suisse has allowed TVIX to drop below $1 before implementing reverse splits, but recently that threshold has been raised to around $4 / share.

 After a period of reduced erosion in 2014 and 2015 TVIX’s decay rate has returned to the 90%+ per year range.
 The post “Monthy & Yearly Decay Rates for Long Volatility Funds” shows how decay rates have shifted over time.